jdc-cunningham/modular-pi-cam/DEVLOG.md

 I'm kind of mentally done at this point not sure what else I'll do today I'm printing

+8:50 PM

+Hmm... first tests of the 16mm 10MP lens not great...
+I feel like it's a low light situation though... also I'm using auto settings on the RPi

+Need to take it outside to really test it

 ---

 ### 03/11/2024